zarusz/SlimMessageBus/docs/intro.md

 Having done the SMB setup, one can then inject [`IMessageBus`](../src/SlimMessageBus/IMessageBus.cs) to publish or send messages.

 > The `IMessageBus` implementations are lightweight and thread-safe.

+For completness, please also see the [Hybrid provider configuration](provider_hybrid.md#configuration) which might be needed if the application needs to use more than one transport.

 ## Pub/Sub communication